Why Unit Testing?

 What can you do to build better code and make the code that you already have better - so that you can deliver more software, faster?

-Inefficient development processes makes software late
+Inefficient development processes make software late

 Source: Applied Software Measurement, Capers Jones, 1996